rohan-v8rma/CPP-Craftsmanship/README.md

 The term ***Object Code*** indicates the code is the goal or **"objective"** of the compiling process, wherein compilation includes the assembling phases as well.

 This code can be run on any machine with the same CPU architecture.
 It is also referred to as ***Intermediate Code***.
+Intermediate code lies between the high-level language and the machine language.

+If the compiler directly translated source code into machine code, without generating intermediate code then a fully native compiler would be required for each new machine.

+Let us take an example to understand this.

+Suppose we have a file called `example.cpp`.
+When we compile this file using the compiler, an executable file containing intermediate code of BINARY FILE FORMAT is created.

+Upon running this newly created executable file, we get the output of our program.
+It can be run independent of the presence of the source code.

 ## `gcc` compiler